Quantifying community evolution in temporal networks: Introduction

 An important problem in network science is understanding how communities form in networks.
 Communities within these networks do not remain static: they expand, merge, or dissolve, reflecting the underlying changes in relationships and interactions~\cite{tardelli2024temporal,greene2010Tracking,chen2010detecting,du2015tracking}.
 We might hypothesise that some networks have relatively stable and long-lasting relationships but other networks might form only transient communities, but how can this be measured?
 A community here is a partition of a network into (usually) distinct sets of nodes with connections more common within communities.
 A common measure used on such a partition is modularity~\cite{newman2003structure, newman2006modularity, fortunato2007resolution}, though it has attracted some criticism~\cite{peixoto2023descriptive}.
 When we consider a network that changes in time we can choose to analyse the communities only within a time window and ask how much communities change between such windows.
 This requires us to rigorously compare two different partitions of a network and to give a measure of how similar those partitions are.
 This measure must allow for the fact that nodes can leave or join the network.

-A well-known method for comparing two such partitions is normalised mutual information (NMI) but this measure assumes that both networks have the same set of nodes.
+A well-known method for comparing two such partitions is adjusted mutual information (AMI) but this measure assumes that both networks have the same set of nodes.
 The primary challenge addressed in this research is the accurate comparison of community structures in networks where the set of nodes varies over time.
-This study proposes variants of traditional NMI: Union-Normalised Mutual Information (UNMI) and Intersection-Normalised Mutual Information (INMI) which compares two networks with different node sets either by considering the union or intersection of the node sets.
+This study proposes variants of AMI: UAMI and IAMI which compares two networks with different node sets either by considering the union or intersection of the node sets.
 We show by using artificial models that these measure different aspects of how communities change over time and demonstrate their utility on artificial networks with known characteristics.
 Following this we use real temporal network data sets which we split into different time windows.
 We demonstrate how graph statistics can be used to pick an appropriate time window for the task.
-We show that the methods well recover the known properties of artificial data.
-We show that on real data the length of stability of communities found is short compared with our artificial models but changes for different data sets.
+The methods accurately recover the known properties of artificial data.
+On real-world datasets, however, community stability is generally brief—shorter than in our synthetic models—and varies across different cases.

-\subsection{Related work}
+\section{Related work}